dapr/proposals/20250823-BCS-file-store.md

 - Updated August 23, 2025

 ## Overview
-This is a design proposal for building a new specialized state store for managing named files in state providers.
+This is a design proposal for building a new [specialized state store](https://github.com/dapr/dapr/issues/7339) for managing named files in state providers.
 I intentionally use the work file as opposed to blob or object as to avoid any of the overloaded meaning associated with common object store or blob store providers.
 I think there's every possibility that it'll make sense to introduce a proper "blob store" or "object store" building block in the future.
 However, for now I think it's best to keep the scope of this proposal focused on files more generally and avoid the complexities of either of those specialty stores.
-Over time, the distinction between this and another Blob Store or Object Store blobk should be made clearer by the enhanced capabilities of either of those APIs (e.g., list by prefix or handling metadata).
+Over time, the distinction between this and another Blob Store or Object Store block should be made clearer by the enhanced capabilities of either of those APIs (e.g., list by prefix or handling metadata).
 However, this proposal should be understood to be a bare-boned implementation designed to strictly store and retrieve (potentially) large serialized files.

 Files are any contiguous sequences of unstructured data comprised of bytes that should be assumed to span lengths as few as a handful of bytes to several gigabytes.
 Examples include images, videos, documents, database backups,